Iroguin/Tsoha-RPG/README.md

 ### Art

-Though not implemented yet, the art style of the game will be simple pixel art, to emulate the games it is inspired by, and also because of the limited time and resources available.
+Though not implemented yet, the art style of the game will be simple pixel art, to emulate the games it is inspired by, and also because of the limited time available.

 ### UI

 The UI is mostly text based.
-A command in the command box like "attack" opens options for attacks, and then selecting one of those execcutes it.
+A command in the command box like "attack" opens options for attacks, and then selecting one of those executes it.